metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 {{% /notice %}}

-## Configure
+## How to Configure the CloudWatch Agent

-Installing the CloudWatch agent can be done in a variety of ways, but each method requires the use of CloudWisdom's unique agent config file (found in Section 2).
+Installing the CloudWatch agent can be done in a variety of ways, but each method requires the use of CloudWisdom's unique [agent config file][1].

-### 1. Choose an Installation Method

 AWS offers [3 ways to install the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html):